marcelcases/svm-model/README.md

 ### gensvmdat

 The first dataset is generated with the tool `gensvmdat`.
 For this, 2000 pseudo-random samples were generated with the seed 75421.
 It contains just 4 features and a response value, which is +1 if the sum of the four features is greater than 2; -1 otherwise.
 This generator randomly introduces errors on the data.
 These samples were re-arranged in a way that is readable by the AMPL interpreter.
 The samples were split as follows: 1000 for training the models (*A_train* and *y_train*) and 1000 for testing them (*A_test* and *y_test*).
-The file is named `size1000-seed75421.dat`.
+The file is named `size2000-seed75421.dat`.

 ### Spam Base

 The second dataset is a real dataset.
-It is called `spambase.dat` and contains information for identifying and classifying spam.
+It is called `spambase.dat` and contains information for identifying spam.
 It contains 575 samples for training, 575 more for testing, and has 57 features.
-The feature values (*A_train* and *A_test*) contain information such as the average length of uninterrupted sequences of capital letters or word frequency and repetition contained in emails.
-The response value (*y_train* and *y_test*) denote whether the e-mail was considered spam (1) or not (0).
-The dataset was re-arranged to fit the requirements of the AMPL model.
+The feature values (*A_train* and *A_test*) contain information such as the average length of uninterrupted sequences of capital letters, or word frequency and repetition contained in emails.
+The response values (*y_train* and *y_test*) denote whether the e-mail was considered spam (1) or not (-1).

+The source of the dataset is [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Spambase).
+The dataset was re-arranged to fit the requirements of the AMPL model, and was reduced from 4601 samples to 1150, chosen uniformly at random, for easing the computation.

 ## Results and analysis